pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 - 4 | Shape: (3750, 10000)
 - 5 | Null value: There are no null values present in the data.
 - 6 | Imbalance target dataset?: Highly Imbalanced dataset.
 (1: 90%  and -1: 10%)
+- 7 | Target value is looking like 1, -1.

 To Note: